 - 1¼ cups flour

 For the chocolate mousse:

 - ⅔ cup powdered sugar

 - 1⅓ cups sweetened condensed milk

-- Food coloring in red, blue, turquoise, pink and purple
+- red, blue, turquoise, purple & pink food coloring